-(it features 1941 model year cars).
-The basic plot concerns a sales manager named Mr. Warren, who despairs over the fact that his salesmen (particularly his newest, Jimmy) haven't sold a single car.
+Hired! is a short Instructional Film produced by The Jam Handy Organization for Chevrolet sales managers just before the US entered World War II (it features 1941 model year cars).
+The basic plot concerns a sales manager named Mr. Warren, who despairs over the fact that his salesmen (particularly his newest, Jimmy) are lagging on their sales targets.
 After a somewhat strange talk with his father, Mr. Warren decides to work more closely with his salesmen, thus solving his problem.

 This short provides examples of:

 - An Aesop: One might think it's the chalkboard advice at the end, but the real Aesop is "Salesmen need guidance from experienced managers."

 - Determinator: Jimmy has a crisis of self-doubt at one point, but pulls himself up and decides to continue regardless of past failure.
 Unfortunately, he's working harder instead of working smarter.
 It's just included to defy Warren's assumption that salesmen aren't working hard as they used to in Warren's time.Senior Mr. Warren: Maybe they're working harder than you think.

 - Heel Realization: Warren realizes that his hands-off management is the problem, not Jimmy.

 - Nostalgia Filter: Warren thinks salesmen were more invested in sales in his time as a saleman himself.
 His dad scoffs at this, saying that the only reason his son sold more was that he had better guidance than Warren himself is giving.